Dynamic-Capital/Dynamic-Capital/docs/quantitative-finance-libraries.md

   for more than 100 bitcoin/altcoin exchanges.
 - **PENDAX** – Javascript SDK for Trading/Data API and Websockets for FTX, FTXUS, OKX, Bybit, & More.
+- **lightweight-charts** – TradingView's open-source charting library for high- performance financial visualizations on the web.
+- **trading-vue-js** – Vue components for building interactive trading dashboards with candlesticks, indicators, and drawing tools.
+- **technicalindicators** – Popular collection of indicator calculations for Node.js and browser environments.
+- **tulind** – Node bindings for the Tulip Indicators technical analysis library, enabling fast native indicator computation.

 ## Data Visualization